top of page

 Where to Practice Yoga?

 You can practice yoga anywhere; there is always a place to stand, sit, or lie down.
 Actually, never mind, that’s not correct, you can only do yoga anywhere that is safe.
-So no practicing: in the streets during the Running of the Bulls in: Pamplona, Spain, during a storm, or near perilous cliffs.
-If you are itching to practice yoga in a risky setting consider using a virtual reality headset.
-Strap it on and experience those hazardous spots in your living room danger-free—under a palm tree without the threat of falling coconuts, on the mouth of an active volcano without 1800 degree lava spits, or next to a pride of lions without the risk of becoming dinner.
+So no practicing: in the streets during the Running of the Bulls in Pamplona, Spain, during a storm, or near perilous cliffs.
+If you are itching to practice yoga in a risky setting, consider using a virtual reality headset.
+Strap it on and experience yoga: under a palm tree without the threat of falling coconuts, on the mouth of an active volcano without 1800-degree lava spits, or next to a pride of lions without the risk of becoming dinner.

 The Need for Yoga